KskAdch/TopologicalNumbers.jl/paper/paper.md

 we often need numerical calculations, and it may require an enormous amount of computation before convergence is achieved.
 Therefore, creating tools to easily calculate these numbers will lead to advances in research for topological phase of matters.
-So far, several methods [@Fukui2005Chern;@Fukui2007Quantum;@Mochol-Grzelak2018Efficient;@Shiozaki2023discrete] have been reported that suggest that some topological numbers can be computed efficiently.
+So far, several methods have been reported that suggest that some topological numbers can be computed efficiently [@Fukui2005Chern;@Fukui2007Quantum;@Mochol-Grzelak2018Efficient;@Shiozaki2023discrete].
 However, since each method is specialized for a specific dimension or symmetry class, it is necessary to implement the algorithm for each problem, respectively.
 Our project of `TopologicalNumbers.jl` aims to provide a package that can easily and efficiently compute topological numbers in various dimensions and symmetry classes, comprehensively.